 Money and abundance in your life is a natural side effect of the above.
 I know this for myself but now since writing about it for almost four years I can tell you from the letters I get that it works for others.

 I don’t know.
-I used to write about money stuff because I wanted investors, or I wanted to sell books, or get speaking engagements.
+I used to write about money stuff because I wanted investors in my hedge fund, or I wanted to sell books, or get speaking engagements.
 Now I want none of that.

 But I get worried that in a world of increasing economic uncertainty that more and more people are getting “stuck” and getting lied to and are scared about what is happening.

 Most people will think I am giving bad advice.
 That’s fine.
-I probably am.
-I just am trying to avoid the BS and I hope do also.
+I just am trying to avoid the BS and I hope you do also.